Frequently Asked Questions

 I'm not one to sugar-coat or beat around the bush and I genuinely care about improving your wellbeing.
 If you're minimizing your needs or spinning a story (because let's be real - we all do it sometimes to look better), I'm going to call you on your BS.
 If you're talking crap about yourself or putting yourself down, we're going to talk about it, because I believe you deserve whatever a positive outcome looks like for you with a healthy sense of inherent self-worth.

 Because research shows one of the main predictors to therapeutic success is the relationship between the therapist and client, making sure we're the right fit is essential for the process.
-I offer free 20 minute face-to-face consultations for potential clients who desire a meet-and-greet.
-For clients who prefer to "jump right in", I offer 90 minute intake sessions.
-Intakes are about information gathering to best collaboratively plan for our future sessions.
+I require free 20 minute face-to-face consultations for potential clients who desire a meet-and-greet.
+If we determine we're a good initial fit, the next step is an intake session.
+Intakes are scheduled for 90 minutes and are all about information gathering to best collaboratively plan for our future sessions.

 What is your theoretical orientation and what will this mean for our therapy?

 Essentially, I draw from Psychodynamic Theory, Rational-Emotive Behavior Theory, and Attachment-Based Theory.